-The Reserves also contain formal sport and recreation facilities such as tennis courts, cricket/football ovals, pistol club and bowls club as well as informal recreation facilities including picnic tables, playgrounds, walking trails and fishing platforms.
+In addition to environmental values, the Reserves contain formal sport and recreation facilities such as tennis courts, cricket/football ovals, pistol club and bowls club.
+The Reserves also have several informal recreation facilities such as picnic tables, playgrounds, walking trails and fishing platforms.

 In 2018, when consulting on our Planning Scheme Review, you let us know that the Balcombe Estuary was an important ecological asset that needed further protection.

 With increasing population, the environment and the recreational facilities of the Reserves will come under increasing pressure.

 We’ve now put together a draft Balcombe Estuary Reserve Ecological and Planning Study to find a balance between preserving the ecological values of the Balcombe Estuary Reserves, while supporting appropriate sport and recreation uses of the area.

 To ensure future development is compatible with the significant biodiversity values of Reserves we are recommending that:

 - a new planning control be applied to the Reserves to limit the impact of future development and vegetation removal on the environmental significance of the area, and